cpreid2/Dexcom-Diabetes-Ring/README.md

 # Diabetes-Ring
-Notebook the generates a weekly diabetes ring using data from the Dexcom API.
+Notebook the generates a weekly or daily diabetes ring using data from the Dexcom API.

 ![Diabetes Ring](images/DiabetesRing.png)